AaltoRSE/reproducibility-short/content/workflow-management.md

   same workflow works without modification and scales appropriately whether on a laptop or cluster.
 - [Heavily used in bioinformatics](https://twitter.com/carl_witt/status/1103951128046301185), but is completely general.
 - Is is possible to define isolated software environments per rule, see [here](https://github.com/coderefinery/word-count/blob/f4ca47440751dd2c65f55fef1a8d9f181ecdd2f6/Snakefile#L15).
-- Also possible to run workflows in Docker or Apptainer containers.
 - Workflows can be pushed out to run on a cluster or in the cloud without modifications to scale up.
 - If several workflow steps are independent of each other, and you have multiple cores available, Snakemake can run them in parallel.
 - Nice functionality for archiving the workflow, see: [the official documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving)